esnet/esnet-perfsonar-mesh/README.md

 Deploying
 ----------
-This section is for administrators installing thses config files and scripts for the first time.
+This section is for administrators installing these configuration files and scripts for the first time.
 If you just want to update the mesh, you can ignore this section.

 ###System Requirements
  * CentOS Line 6 or greater (other OSes require modifications to scripts)